p2pu/course-in-a-box/start/_posts/2000-01-01-your-own-course.markdown

 To update your course landing page, edit the file called `index.html` in your forked repository.
 Not sure how to do it?
 See [this section]({{site.baseurl}}{% post_url 2000-01-02-github-cheatsheet %}) in our github cheatsheet about editing a page on github.

+To updated the title of your course, edit `_data/course.yml` in your forked repository: {% highlight yaml %}title: "Course Title"{% endhighlight %}

-Update [_data/course.yml]({{site.github.repository_url}}/edit/gh-pages/_data/course.yml) with a link to your github username in the p2pu branch and submit a pull request.
+When you are done, update [_data/course.yml]({{site.github.repository_url}}/edit/gh-pages/_data/course.yml) with a link to your github username in the p2pu branch and submit a pull request.
 If you just follow the link you'll be able to submit a pull request without the changes you've made to your course.

 ## What are the other people doing?